Pilates Is Everywhere — Here’s Everything You Need to Do It at Home, Too

 Cons

-How We Found the Best At-Home Pilates Equipment
+How We Tested and Researched the Best At-Home Pilates Equipment

-To bring you the best at-home Pilates equipment, we mined insights from Los Angeles–based Victoria Repa, a certified Pilates instructor with the Australian Physiotherapy and Pilates Institute and a health coach at the Institute for Integrative Nutrition, and London-based Amanda Grimm, a personal trainer and running coach with We Run.
-We then scoured the internet for equipment with the best user reviews, brand reputation, value, and features most supportive of an at-home practice.
+We also contacted Los Angeles-based Victoria Repa for her expertise.
+She’s a certified Pilates instructor with the Australian Physiotherapy and Pilates Institute and a health coach at the Institute for Integrative Nutrition.
+Another expert we spoke with was Amanda Grimm, a London-based personal trainer and running coach with We Run.

 What to Look for When Buying At-Home Pilates Equipment